 Meanwhile, safety, always the industry’s top priority, was thrust into the spotlight in 2014 with the loss of two Malaysia Airlines aircraft.
 The industry responded promptly with specially-configured Task Forces.
 These quickly provided recommendations on aircraft tracking and information sharing about conflict zones.

 Indeed, the sharing of data, not only across all aspects of safety but also throughout the value chain, promises greater harmonization in the future.

 In 2014, the aviation industry celebrated 100 years of commercial flight.
 From a single passenger flying across Tampa Bay, the industry carries more than 3 billion passengers annually a century later.

 2015 marked the association's 70th anniversary of serving airlines and passengers, ensuring the industry remains safe and sustainable.

-Two projects started under Tony Tyler’s leadership — New Distribution Capability and Smart Security — typify the value of collaboration.
-The first brings airlines together with travel agents, technology providers, and global distribution systems while the latter is a joint initiative with Airports Council International that also involves governments and other regulatory authorities.
+A project started under Tony Tyler’s leadership, New Distribution Capability, typifies the value of collaboration.
+It brings airlines together with travel agents, technology providers, and global distribution systems.